Mainframe-Archive/onyx-server/README.md

 To build local version run `yarn start`.
 Afterwards you can start the built server from `./bin/onyx-server`.

-Mainframe node depends on having a local swarm node running.
+A Mainframe node depends on having a local swarm node running.
 You can start it by running the `start_swarm_node.sh` script.
 This should allow you to run `onyx-server` with no special arguments.